ibm-cloud-docs/FileStorage/faqs.md

 {: faq}
 {: #cancelstorage}

 The cancellation process for this storage device is in progress so the Cancel action is no longer available.
-The volume remains visible for at least 24 hours until it is reclaimed, with an hourglass or clock icon next to the device name to indicate that it’s in a waiting period.
+The volume remains visible for at least 24 hours until it is reclaimed.
+An hourglass or clock icon next to the device name in the UI indicates that it’s in a waiting period.
 The minimum 24-hour waiting period gives you a chance to void the cancel request if needed.

 ## Which NFS versions are supported?
 {: faq}